usnistgov/UAS-6.0-First-Responder-UAS-Wireless-Data-Gatherer-Challenge/README.md

 - The [FoxNodes](foxnode/) connect to the Data Ferry when it is in range.
 FoxNodes are assigned DHCP address (first choice), and failover to "static" IP addresses 192.168.40.80 + FoxNode ID.
 For example, FoxNode 1 is assigned 192.168.40.81.
 The mask is 255.255.0.0 or /16.
 These values are statically set.

-> [!SNOTE] A 255.255.0.0 mask or /16 "classless" 192.168.0.0 network was chosen for extensiblity in the final stage 3 competition; however, this is not typical, nor practical in most network designs.
+> [!NOTE] A 255.255.0.0 mask or /16 "classless" 192.168.0.0 network was chosen for extensiblity in the final stage 3 competition; however, this is not typical, nor practical in most network designs.
 It is recommended to use a network design that fits your application and architecture.
 An important factor to consider is how many FoxNodes you plan to deploy, and how many other devices may share the address space.
 Multi-segment, multi-network, segmentation, and routed architecture is not addressed in this network architecture.

 - The Command Server is assigned 192.168.40.10, mask 255.255.0.0.
 This is statically set.
 For example, in this repository, this is a simple PC client with web browsing capabilities and can use any non-conflicting address in the /16 address space.